 A leading data scientist has a good command of coding and is able to calculate and analyze data.
-The most part of the everyday work is focused on search and handling the benchmark data.
+The most part of the everyday work is focused on the search and handling of the benchmark data.
 Unfortunately, no advanced machine learning kits will help you meet the above-mentioned objectives.

 Each of the languages under review has one of the features described above.

 Considering these factors, let’s review Java vs Python for machine learning and Big Data.

 What’s better for enterprise applications?
 Java or PHP?
 Check out the answer

 Java for Data Science

 Java is a popular technology for general purposes that is run on Java Virtual Machine (JVM).
 This is an abstract computer system ensuring a smooth transfer between the platforms.
 Today, it is supported by the Oracle Corporation.